Tensai75/go-yenc-header-encryption/README.md

 #### `(c *Cipher) EncryptLine(line string, segmentIndex, lineIndex uint32) (string, error)`

 Encrypts a single yEnc control line using FF1 format-preserving encryption.
-Preserves any trailing CR and returns the encrypted control line (does not prepend salt).
+Preserves any trailing CR and returns the encrypted control line.

+**⚠️ CAUTION:** This method expects the cipher to be pre-initialized via `Initialize()` and does **not** handle salt prepending.
+For automatic salt handling, use `EncryptLineWithSalt()` instead.

 **Parameters:**